NathanDennis1/Modeling-Financial-Portfolios/milestone2/readme.md

 4. Additional Preprocessing:
    - Before January 2023, data is the `VALUE` column of `INFOTABLE` is reported is thousands of USD.
 After that, `VALUE` is reported rounded to the nearest USD.
 If we look at previous quarters, we must preprocess the data accordingly.
+   - Mention how we can leverage database (like sql) to effectively handle large computational needs.